maiconmelo/theparallelminds/Prompt.md

 - Core IT
 - Not mentioned

-Concerning **Knowledge and Skills** (B), each job position is expressed into three aspects (HPC, IT core and Soft skills), where each aspect is classified within three expertise levels.
+Concerning **Knowledge and Skills** (K), each job position is expressed into three aspects (HPC, IT and Human-centric skills), where all aspects are classified within five exigence levels, and HPC and IT are also classified into three expertise levels.

+Classifiers
 Expertise level
 - Familiar
 - Working
 - Expert

+Exigence levels
+- Required
+- Preferred
+- Desired
+- Distinctive
+- Not mentioned

+Aspects
 HPC
 - Job Scheduling
 - Parallel Computing